consulo/consulo-dev.github.io/docs/tutorials/build_system/gradle_guide.md

 ---
 <!-- Copyright 2000-2020 JetBrains s.r.o. and other contributors.
 Use of this source code is governed by the Apache 2.0 license that can be found in the LICENSE file. -->

-This page serves as a guide to the Gradle-based plugin configuration for _IntelliJ Platform_ projects.
+This page serves as a guide to the Gradle-based plugin configuration for _Consulo_ projects.
 The IntelliJ IDEA Ultimate and Community editions bundle the _Gradle_ and _Plugin DevKit_ plugins to support Gradle-based development.

-The [Getting Started with Gradle](prerequisites.md) page provides a tutorial for creating Gradle-based IntelliJ Platform plugins.
+The [Getting Started with Gradle](prerequisites.md) page provides a tutorial for creating Gradle-based Consulo plugins.
-It may be useful to review the IntelliJ Platform page, particularly the description of versioning in the [Open Source](/intro/intellij_platform.md#open-source) section.
+It may be useful to review the Consulo page, particularly the description of versioning in the [Open Source](/intro/intellij_platform.md#open-source) section.

 > **WARNING** When adding additional repositories to your Gradle build script, always use HTTPS protocol.